Resource-efficient variational quantum solver for the travelling salesman problem and its silicon photonics implementation: Silicon photonics implementation

 We test our VQA on our Si-PIC with different choices for the distance matrix $\emph{\textbf{D}}$.
 In all cases, we start by setting the initial ansatz of the six phases $\boldsymbol{\alpha}=(\boldsymbol{\alpha}_d,\boldsymbol{\alpha}_a)$ with random values, and then we execute a gradient-descent-based optimization~\cite{boyd2004convex}.
 As expected, we observed that the convergence of a gradient-based method depends on the initial guess and the learning rate.
 Moreover, because of the method's features and experimental statistical errors, we can observe slow convergence, convergence to local minima, or even no convergence.
 These limits are intrinsically related to the classical optimization problem and the quantum projection noise~\cite{shot_noise}, due to the need for a large number of measurements~\cite{Tilly_2022,Scriva_2024}.
 Thus, we point out the fact that these limitations are given by the hybrid nature of VQAs and their dependence on a classical optimization, which alone is classically an NP problem~\cite{nesterov2000squared}.

 Figure~\ref{fig:test_algo} presents three examples of solved TSPs with our Si-PIC.
 In all these cases, the optimal solution to the TSP is obtained.
 In particular, if we evaluate the overlap of the found $\emph{\textbf{X}}^{\rm (exp)}(\boldsymbol{\alpha}_{opt})$ and the solution $\emph{\textbf{x}}_{opt}$ as $4^{-1} \, \mbox{Tr}[\emph{\textbf{X}}^{\rm (exp)}(\boldsymbol{\alpha}_{opt}) \cdot\emph{\textbf{x}}_{opt}^{\rm T}]$, we obtain $\{ 95\%, 91\%, 90\% \}$ for the three examples.
 The matrices $\emph{\textbf{X}}^{\rm (exp)}$ are almost doubly-stochastic matrices, and the deviations are due to the non-idealities of the manipulation.
 As mentioned previously, we can note that the convergence to the optimal route is reached with a different iteration number, which depends on the initial point and the hyperparameters of the gradient-descent algorithm.
 The use of gradient-free methods can improve the convergence rate and sensitivity to the initial guess~\cite{Bonet_Monroig_2023}.
 An example is given by Bayesian optimization~\cite{Iannelli_2022rZ,mockus2005bayesian,bayopt,Garnett_2023}, which, however, is not trivial to generalize to the case of two or more variational parameters.
+Because of the multiple projective measurements, the high insertion losses, the low pair generation rate provided by spiral waveguides and the 30\% efficiency of the single-photon detectors, the overall execution times lie approximately between 10 and 30 h.
+To decrease this time, one can consider the use of four detectors per photon, low-loss waveguides, efficient gratings and brighter sources, such as micro-ring resonators.
+For example, with superconducting nanowire single-photon detectors~\cite{esmaeil2021superconducting}, ultra-low-loss waveguides~\cite{Bauters_11}, more efficient gratings~\cite{di2026high} and one billion-brightness sources~\cite{chen2024ultralow}, the previous times could be reduced to tens of seconds.